-How to I get the Open to All window sign?
+How to I get the Open to All window cling?

 What’s the “Open To All” attribute field on Yelp?

-Yelp recently introduced a new “Open to All” factual attribute to its business page listings.
-This allows business owners to update the “More Business Info” section of their page (alongside such attributes as “Accepts Credit Cards,” “Takes Reservations” and “Gender Neutral Bathrooms”) to designate their business as “Open to All.”
+Yelp offers an “Open to All” attribute to its business page listings.
+This is a check box on the “More Business Info” section of each business’s page (alongside other check boxes such as “Accepts Credit Cards,” “Takes Reservations,” and “Gender Neutral Bathrooms”).
+Checking the box allows businesses to designate their business as “Open to All.”

-If you’re a business owner who wants to use the new Yelp “Open to All” attribute, and for a visual tutorial on activating the new attribute, click here.
+If your business wants to indicate it is “Open to All” on Yelp, click here for a visual tutorial on activating the new attribute.

 What if an Open to All business doesn’t seem to be open to all?

-We know that a business being Open to All can involve an ongoing dialogue.
+We know that being Open to All can involve an ongoing dialogue.
 Why?
-Because even the best-intentioned businesses sometimes might not understand that certain interactions with customers, clients, vendors and employees could potentially create an environment that is not welcoming to all.
+Because even the best-intentioned businesses or employees sometimes might not understand that certain interactions with customers, clients, vendors, and employees could potentially create an environment that is not welcoming to all.

-When businesses declare that they are Open to All, that’s an important first step in engaging in that dialogue.
-If you have an experience that suggests a business isn’t open to all, start a conversation.
-Help them understand what a particular interaction felt like, why it felt unwelcoming, and how you hope they can do better in the future.
-Most businesses that take the time to designate themselves as Open to All would welcome that kind of feedback and discussion—though it’s also important for both parties to assume best intentions and look for constructive solutions.
+When businesses declare that they are Open to All, that’s an important first step in starting that dialogue.
+If someone has an experience that suggests your business isn’t Open to All, engage in a conversation.
+Open to All also encourages customers to engage in dialogue with businesses to help them understand what a particular interaction felt like, why it felt welcoming or unwelcoming, what the business is doing well now, and how they hope a business can do better in the future.
+If your business has taken the time to designate yourself as Open to All, welcome that feedback and encourage that discussion.
+It’s important for both parties to assume best intentions and look for constructive solutions.

 In some cases, however, the concerns might go deeper than that.
 If a business has mistreated a customer, client, vendor or employee in violation of state or federal nondiscrimination laws, it might be appropriate to approach one of the legal organizations who are part of the Open to All coalition to discuss the matter further.
 In addition, there are feedback channels—such as comment and review sections—where such concerns can be raised when other approaches are unsuccessful.
 However, in using those channels, it’s vitally important to avoid incendiary language, name-calling, and threats.